UXSoc/uxsoc-engineering-pool-2425/README.md

     ```
     git clone https://github.com/UXSoc/uxsoc-engineering-pool-2425.git
     ```
 - Branch out from main.
-Follow the following branch naming convention:
+Let's follow our [Git Protocol](https://www.notion.so/Git-Protocols-221fae69d16841da8b35563916886135?pvs=4#0814d4e7a4b04cbea79707521a7a2a71) for our branch naming convention.
-    - If you are adding your card, follow: `[nickname][last 2 digits of student number]/addcard`.
-Example, `bryan77/addcard`.
+    - If you are adding your card, branch out from `staging` branch and follow this branch naming convention: `[nickname][last 2 digits of student number]/hotfix/add-card`.
+Example, `bryan77/add-card`.
-    - If you are adding a feature, follow our [Git Protocols](https://www.notion.so/Git-Protocols-221fae69d16841da8b35563916886135).
+    - If you are adding a feature, communicate with the officers and follow our [Git Protocols](https://www.notion.so/Git-Protocols-221fae69d16841da8b35563916886135).
 - Push your changes to your own branch.
-- Pull request.
+- Submit a pull request.
-    - If you are adding a card, pull request to `main`.
+    - If you are adding a card, submit to `staging` branch.
 - Wait for the officers to accept your pull request.

 ## Additional Notes